NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 SPICEDS
 ^^^^^^^

-In addition to the NPB Configuration File - if the meta-kernel is generated automatically - the SPICEDS file is the only bundle product that requires manual intervention.
+In addition to the NPB Configuration File -if the meta-kernel is generated automatically - the SPICEDS file is the only bundle product that requires manual intervention.
 More details on SPICEDS are provided in the section :ref:`source/32_step_2_npb_setup:SPICE Data Set Catalog File`.